VamshiKavia/autoconnect-platform-224059/react_js_frontend/README.md

 - API client: src/api/client.js using env base URL with `/api` prefix handling and improved error messages
 - Config helpers: src/config.js (feature flags, validation)
 - Tests: basic tests in src/api/client.test.js and src/config.test.js
+- New pages: Service Centers at /service-centers with map placeholder and searchable list
+- Auth page at /auth offering Login/Signup; token is persisted to localStorage and attached via Authorization header by the API client